For Parent · Child care

 Concerning Record

-- Multiple Type A citations, especially repeats
+- Multiple Type A citations, especially repeats of the same regulation

 - Same issue cited across 3+ inspections